How to build a Web scraper with Node.js

 Retrieve the programming languages scraped and stored in MongoDB

-Caveats on Web scraping
+Caveats about Web scraping

 • Always check if there is already an API that provides the data you need to avoid spending many hours building a new API.